mdcryptonfts/royalty_contract/README.md

 1. The very first thing you need to do when you upload the contract to your account, is use the **initconfig** action (go to your account on waxblock, click the "Contract Actions" tab, then click **initconfig**).

-	This action initializes the **config** table with the default settings.
+	This action initializes the **config2** table with the default settings.
 If you want to adjust these settings, you can use the actions on this contract, which I will outline below.

 	*optional: add authorized_users to the table using the master account (self), via the addauthacct action.*

-2. Next step is to add any farms and/or v2 DAOs to the contract, using the **insertfarm** and **insertdao** actions:
+2. Next step is to add any farms and/or v2 DAOs to the contract, using the **upsertfarm** and **upsertdao** actions:

 	**Parameters**
 	- **user** *the authorized wallet you are using to submit this transaction*
 	- **parts** *the amount of payment shares to allocate to this farm or DAO*
 	- **farm_name/dao_name** *the name of the farm or DAO you are allocating shares to*
+	- **farm_contract** *specify if the NFT farm is on the old (waxdaofarmer) or the new (farms.waxdao) contract*

 	This lets the contract know which farms/daos to split the royalty payments up between.

-	*Note 1: the "insert" actions will also work as "update" actions, if you ever want to change the amount of shares given to a farm or DAO*
+	*Note 1: the "upsert" actions will also work as "update" actions, if you ever want to change the amount of shares given to a farm or DAO*

 	*Note 2: you can also remove farms or daos from the configuration by using the "removefarm" and/or "removedao" actions*

-3. You can also add other WAX wallets and give them shares of any incoming transfers, using the **insertwallet** action
+3. You can also add other WAX wallets and give them shares of any incoming transfers, using the **upsertwallet** action

 	**Parameters**
 	- **user** *the authorized wallet you are using to submit this transaction*
 	- **parts** *the amount of payment shares to allocate to this wallet*
 	- **wax_address** *the wax address you are allocating shares to*
 	- **memo** *(optional) the custom memo you want to include when sending to this wallet*

+	**Update:** *you can now keep some parts in the contract wallet if you want to.
+Simply enter the contract wallet's address as the wax_address.
+For example, if you uploaded this contract to the "waxdao" account, then you would put "waxdao" as the wax_address, and the parts for waxdao would remain in the waxdao wallet*

 	*Note: removewallet is the action for removing a wallet from this list*